The objective of the Alberta Community Partnership (ACP) is to improve the viability and long-term sustainability of municipalities.

 How to apply

-Municipalities that already use MAConnect can request staff access to ACPO through the municipality's MAConnect Stakeholder Administrator.
+In anticipation of the new program year, municipalities already signed up for MAConnect can request staff access to ACPO through the municipality's MAConnect Stakeholder Administrator.

 Municipalities without access to MAConnect will need to enter into a Stakeholder Agreement before requesting access to ACPO.

-Once the Stakeholder Agreement has been signed and returned to Municipal Affairs, the municipality will be able to request access to ACPO through their designated Stakeholder Administrator.
+Once the Stakeholder Agreement has been signed and returned to Municipal Affairs, the municipality will be able to request access to ACPO through its designated Stakeholder Administrator.

 For more information, read the ACPO User Guide (PDF, 1.3 MB).